ZhangSteven/DIF/README.md

 To do
 +++++++++

+1. Separate the holdings output to 2 files: HTM and Trading (trading bond and equity), so the we can match the price/market value local of the latter.

-1. How about not reading the columns for each holding section, but read columns for each type of holdings once and re-use it later, e.g., HTM bond, trading bond, equity.
+2. How about not reading the columns for each holding section, but read columns for each type of holdings once and re-use it later, e.g., HTM bond, trading bond, equity.

-2. For HKD equivalent, email the other party to change?
+3. For HKD equivalent, email the other party to change?

-3. Modify the error checking code, to include the sheet name it's reading?
+4. Modify the error checking code, to include the sheet name it's reading?

 ++++++++++